Interview with the author, Olachi Okoroafor

 What book(s) are you reading now?

-I am reading many books now, but my favorite one is ‘The Twins at St. Clares.’
+I am reading many books now, but my favourite one is ‘The Twins at St. Clares.’

 Who are your favourite authors, and what do you admire in their work?